Growth and collapse of subsystem complexity under random unitary circuits: Complexity growth of a larger region

 but otherwise the subsystem is arbitrary; the subsystem does not have to be contiguous.

-\begin{remark} The factor of~$2$ in the condition $\ell > L/2$ appears in the proof at a seemingly minor step where we bound the rank of~$\sigma$ by~$q^{L-\ell}$.
-Indeed, if the rank of~$\sigma$ is much smaller than this, still the argument goes through and the linear growth of subsystem complexity holds.
+\begin{remark} The factor of~$2$ in the condition \eqref{eq:factorOfTwo} appears in the proof at a seemingly minor step where we bound the rank of~$\sigma$ by~$q^{L-\ell}$.
+The condition~$\ell > L /2$ is just to ensure that $q^{L-\ell} < q^{\ell}$.
+Indeed, if the rank of~$\sigma$ is much smaller than~$q^\ell$ (the maximum possible), still the argument goes through and the linear growth of subsystem complexity holds.
 This leads to very different phenomenology of complexity for other random circuits, for example, the ``shallow'' unitary designs~\cite{LaRacuente2024,Schuster2024,Cui2025}, which we explain in~\cref{app:shallowDesigns}. \end{remark}